-The MySQL Enterprise Plugin for Connector/Net lets you use the Query Analyzer to monitor MySQL queries from any application using Connector/Net, including both standalone and web-based applications.
-As described in Section 3.2, “Query Analyzer User Interface”, the Query Analyzer can help you locate queries that are inefficient or slow.
+The MySQL Enterprise Plugin for Connector/Net enables you to use the Query Analyzer to monitor MySQL queries from any application using Connector/Net, including both standalone and web-based applications.
+As described in Section 26.3, “Query Analyzer User Interface”, the Query Analyzer can help you locate queries that are inefficient or slow.
 Tuning such queries helps to shorten load times for web pages, and improves overall system responsiveness and scalability.

 Information about the queries is sent directly to the MySQL Enterprise Service Manager.
 Once you install the MySQL Enterprise Plugin for Connector/Net, query analysis becomes available for your applications without requiring any modification to the application code.

 You must be using Connector/Net version 6.2.3 or later.